fac-31/ReDoT/DOC.md

 ```

 ### Documentation Analysis
-The `getChanges` function integrates with GitHub's API and Claude AI to automatically analyze pull requests and update documentation:
+The `getChanges` function integrates with GitHub's API and Claude AI to automatically analyze pull requests and update documentation.
+It now supports multiple documentation file formats and locations:

 ```typescript
 await getChanges(